FernandoBasso/devnotes/content/DSA/Queue (DSA).md

 The space complexity of a queue is $O(n)$.

 All the operations have $O(1)$ time complexity if the queue is implemented using linked lists.
 If the queue is implemented using arrays, then some operation may have $O(n)$ time complexity.
-If for example, the head is returned and removed using an operation like `shift()` in JavaScript, which causes all the elements to be moved “to the left” by one index, which also means that operation is $O(n)$ time complexity.
+If for example, the head is returned and removed using an operation like `shift()` in JavaScript,o which causes all the elements to be moved “to the left” by one index, which also means that operation is $O(n)$ time complexity.
 ## enqueue(val)

 The enqueue operation appends a new value to the end of the queue and increases the queue length by 1.